 What is an Episcopalian

+An Episcopalian is a Christian, a follower of Jesus Christ.
 The Episcopal Church embraces a diverse people united by a faith in God expressed in our common prayer life.
-We utilize Scripture, reason and tradition to help us to determine what has authority in our lives.
-We are a diverse a church that encourages dialogue, discussion, ongoing study and active participation in the liturgy and sacraments.
+We are Christians who utilize Scripture, reason and tradition to help us to determine what has authority in our lives.
+We are a diverse church that encourages dialogue, discussion, ongoing study and active participation in the liturgy and sacraments.

 The Episcopal Church is part of the worldwide Anglican Communion.
 The Archbishop of Canterbury is the titular leader of the Anglican Communion.
 In the United States, the Presiding Bishop is the “Chief Pastor and Primate” of the Episcopal Church.
 The current Presiding Bishop of the Episcopal Church is Michael Curry.